knt5/jpgis-convert/README.md

 # JPGIS GML converter

-A converter from [JPGIS GML](http://fgd.gsi.go.jp/download/) file to GeoJSON (only for type BldA = Peripheral lines of buildings).
+A converter from [JPGIS GML](http://fgd.gsi.go.jp/download/) to GeoJSON (only for type BldA = Peripheral lines of buildings).

 This is NOT a XML parser.